idamantium/uncommonplaces-jekyll/faq.md

 Many of you have expressed disappointment at Sextantworks closing down.
 Thank you for the love and appreciation.
 While it was sad to close up shop, I am deeply gratified applying everything I learned to broader endeavors with an eye toward sustained impact.

-Sextantworks' expedition tools went with the daring and mysterious N.D..
+Sextantworks' expedition equipment went with the daring and mysterious N.D..
 He's still making magical adventures, so <a href="mailto:imbibe@nightheronspeakeasy.com">reach out to him</a> if you want in.

 ###Is it true that Sextantworks orchestrated a huge secret project in New York Harbor?
 And in wintry Iceland?
 Can you tell me more?